jankowtf/bumpr/README.md

 Files `DESCRIPTION` and `CHANGES.md` are automatically commited to signal the version bump.

-Optionally, you can push the new version (i.e. the new tag) as well as the associated commit to a remote repository (default: `origin`).
+Per default, the function expects that you want to include a remote repository in the version bump (default: `origin`).
+This can be any valid Git remote repository, including a GitHub repository.
+In this case the bump commit as well as the new version (i.e. the new tag) are pushed to the remote repository as well.
+You can, however, also choose to only work with your local Git repository (**not recommended**).
+Simply answer the first question accordingly.

-This can be any valid Git remote repository, including a GitHub repository
+### NOTE

-**Please read the assumptions and recommendations stated in `?bumpGitVersion()` before you are running this function!**
+**Please read the assumptions and recommendations stated in `?bumpGitVersion` before running this function!**

 Differentiate use cases: